Human factors in diving safety

 Human error is inevitable and most errors are minor and do not cause significant harm, but others can have catastrophic consequences.
 Examples of human error leading to accidents are available in vast numbers, as it is the direct cause of 60% to 80% of all accidents.

 In a high risk environment, as is the case in diving, human error is more likely to have catastrophic consequences.
 A study by William P. Morgan indicates that over half of all divers in the survey had experienced panic underwater at some time during their diving career.
 These findings were independently corroborated by a survey that suggested 65% of recreational divers have panicked under water.
 Panic frequently leads to errors in a diver's judgment or performance, and may result in an accident.
 Human error and panic are considered to be the leading causes of dive accidents and fatalities.

 Only 4.46% of the recreational diving fatalities in a 1997 study were attributable to a single contributory cause.
-The remaining fatalities probably arose as a result of a progressive sequence of events involving two or more procedural errors or equipment failures, and since procedural errors are generally avoidable by a well-trained, intelligent and alert diver, working in an organised structure, and not under excessive stress, it was concluded that the low accident rate in commercial Scuba diving is due to this factor.
-The study also concluded that it would be impossible to eliminate absolutely all minor contraindications of Scuba diving, as this would result in overwhelming bureaucracy and would bring all diving to a halt.
+The remaining fatalities probably arose as a result of a progressive sequence of events involving two or more procedural errors or equipment failures, and since procedural errors are generally avoidable by a well-trained, intelligent and alert diver, working in an organised structure, and not under excessive stress, it was concluded that the low accident rate in professional scuba diving is due to these factors.
+The study also concluded that it would be impossible to eliminate absolutely all minor contraindications for scuba diving, as this would result in overwhelming bureaucracy and would bring all diving to a halt.

+Human factors engineering (HFE), also known as human factors and ergonomics, is the application of psychological and physiological principles to the engineering and design of equipment, procedures, processes, and systems.
+Primary goals of human factors engineering are to reduce human error, increase productivity and system availability, and enhance safety, health and comfort with a specific focus on the interaction between the human and equipment.